 The cause is inherited (genetic).
 It is a change in the genes which tell the body how to make an important protein called haemoglobin.
 To get SCD, you need to have two altered haemoglobin genes, one from each parent.
 If you only have one of these genes, you will have sickle cell trait, which is very much milder.

-The most common type of SCD occurs where you have two sickle cell genes (sickle cell anaemia).
+The most common type of sickle cell disease occurs where you have two sickle cell genes (sickle cell anaemia).
 The medical shorthand for this is haemoglobin SS (or HbSS).
 Other types of SCD involve one sickle cell gene plus another abnormal haemoglobin gene of a different type.
 These include: haemoglobin SC; haemoglobin S/beta thalassaemia; haemoglobin S/Lepore; haemoglobin SO Arab.

 The symptoms, diagnosis and treatment are similar for all the sickle cell conditions.